- My Quick Links

 - You have no saved Quick Links

 The University of Illinois at Urbana Champaign was the first institution of higher education in the world to provide support services to students with disabilities.
 With a legacy of serving students with disabilities for over fifty years, the university has a much more diversified campus community in many respects.

-Both your study abroad office and DRES can serve as a resource if you are a student with either a visible or non-visible disability, and require accommodations while abroad.
+Both the study abroad office and DRES can serve as a resource if you are a student with either a visible or non-visible disability, and require accommodations while abroad.
 The following information and the checklist tool were created to help prospective students with disabilities investigate and plan for any potential study abroad needs.
 The considerations listed are not all-encompassing, as study abroad programming is very dynamic and individualized.
 What we DO want students to achieve from this information is the ability to think at a higher level about the necessary planning and preparation required for successful participation in study abroad experiences.

 - Reasons to Study Abroad